-In an environment of global economic uncertainty and, eventually, rising interest rates, bank loans' dual protection of principal and interest may be uniquely suited to the prevailing market conditions.
-Bank loans are designed to be somewhat resistant to both principal risk (because of collateral) and interest rate risk (because of floating coupons).
-Since bank loans are senior and secured, they are more protected from a decline in enterprise value of the borrowing company, unlike bonds that are lower in the capital structure.
+In an environment of global economic uncertainty and rising interest rates, bank loans' potential to mitigate loss may be suited to the prevailing market conditions.
+Bank loans are designed to have some resistance to both principal risk (because of collateral) and interest rate risk (because of floating coupons).
+Since bank loans are senior and secured, they can offer some protection from a decline in enterprise value of the borrowing company, unlike bonds that are lower in the capital structure.

 Since bond prices often fall when interest rates rise, this could have significant implications for more traditional bond portfolios as rates normalize.
 Floating-rate coupons allow bank loan prices to remain fairly steady during periods of rising rates/falling bond prices.
 Also, when bank loans offer current yields close to other near-rated bonds, this up-rate optionality is, by implication, cheap.